Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Tasks:

-Make up formulas for substances by name.
+Make formulas of substances by name.

-How many molecules are there in 48 g of sulfur(IV) oxide?
+How many molecules are contained in 48 g of sulfur oxide (IV)?

 Homework: paragraph 17, ex.
 2,5,6